hmrc/slug-builder/README.md

 # How to create and publish a slug?

-In order to make the tool working, following variables have to set in the running environment:
+In order to make the tool work, following variables have to set in the running environment:
 * JAVA_VERSION
 * ARTIFACTORY_URI
 * WEBSTORE_URI